PavloBorysenko/at-rest-order-log/README.md

 -   Revisions are created **only for unpaid orders**
 -   Paid orders cannot be edited (controlled by `woocommerce_order_is_editable` filter)
--   Revisions trigger on manual order edits through admin panel
+-   Revisions are saved **only when clicking "Update" button** in admin panel
--   AJAX and autosave operations are excluded from revision creation
+-   AJAX updates and autosave operations do NOT create revisions (intentional design choice)

 ---